 We already have policies, procedures and security software in place in order to ensure compliance with the DPA.
-In order to ensure we are fully compliant with the GDPR when it comes into force, we have taken steps to analyse and improve our current procedures and policies:
+In order to ensure we are fully compliant with the GDPR, we have taken steps to analyse and improve our current procedures and policies:

 - We have established a GDPR working party, which meets on a monthly basis, to provide strategic oversight of our review and assessing the firm's readiness for the GDPR;

 - We have analysed all our data processing activities to understand what data we receive (and where it comes from), what we do with data and what data we send to others (and where it goes to);